No-confidence motion: Modi's 'prediction' from 2019 goes viral | Politics

 - India

-With the opposition planning to bring a no-confidence motion against his government, Prime Minister Narendra Modi's reply to such a motion in 2019 has gone viral wherein he mockingly tells the parties behind it that they should prepare to table a similar exercise in 2023 as well.
+With the opposition moving a no-confidence motion against his government, Prime Minister Narendra Modi's remarks in Lok Sabha in 2019 have gone viral in which he mockingly tells opposition parties to prepare hard to bring such a motion in 2023.

-''I want to send you my good wishes that you prepare so much that you get a chance to bring a no-confidence again in 2023,'' he had said while replying in Lok Sabha to the no-confidence motion in 2019, ahead of the general elections.
+''I want to send you my good wishes that you prepare so much that you get a chance to bring a no-confidence again in 2023,'' he had said during his reply to the Motion of Thanks on the President's address -- his last major speech in the House ahead of the 2019 general elections.

+The BJP went on to notch up a bigger win in the 2019 polls, bagging 303 seats compared to 282 in the 2014 general elections.

 Government sources shared this part of Modi's speech to highlight his ''prediction''.